GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## File Management Issues

-There may be different reasons, f.e. reopening your QGIS project, not all files will be displayed correctly because some got lost or were stored on different places.
+There may be different reasons, e.g. reopening your QGIS project, not all files will be displayed correctly because some got lost or were stored in different places.
 In any case, there is a solution: a clear folder structure.

 __Solution:__